dawranliou/dawranliou.com/content/13-getting-started-with-python-internals.md

              26 RETURN_VALUE
 ```

-The format for the disassmbled code is:
+The format for the disassembled code is:
 ```
 line_number_in_sourcecode -> byte_offset OP_CODE -> internal_book_keeping_stuff (argument_name)
 ```